 Because the school moved last summer, silversmithing classes have been temporarily suspended as the new building is not suitable for silversmithing.
 When we find a suitable premises we will be able to announce dates for the restoration of classes.

 All the workshops are based on silversmithing techniques of forming metal directly with a hammer and anvil.
 In each two-day workshop, Séamus will lead you through a series of exercises designed to develop your skill and understanding of the technique.
-Starting at the basics, he will demonstrate each step and give you the chance to practice it yourself and gain competence before guiding you through to more advanced techniques.
+Starting at the basics, he will demonstrate each step and give you the chance to practice and gain competence before guiding you through to more advanced techniques.

 Because you will be learning a skill, each class is limited to six students which ensures you will get plenty of supervised attention from an experienced master.
 All the tools and material you need will be supplied.
 During the class, you will be using copper and bronze and you will have some finished pieces made by the end of the workshop.
 You have the chance to buy silver if you would like to make some finished pieces in silver.